Landlords: How to Handle Early Lease Termination

 Legalshield has flipped the script.
 There is no longer any reason to try to navigate the challenges of managing rental properties without the help of an experienced lawyer from your provider firm.

-Our most popular legal plan for landlords allows you to have your lawyer review your lease (or any other documents up to 15 pages each) and get unlimited legal consultation on all aspects of your rental business.
+Our most popular legal plan for landlords allows you to have your lawyer review your lease (or any other documents starting at up to 15 pages each) and get unlimited legal consultation on all aspects of your rental business.
 Furthermore, your provider lawyer is available to make calls and write letters on your behalf to help negotiate lease terms or resolve an early termination dispute with a tenant.

 How LegalShield works